HowardEdidin/BizTalk-Function-Logic-Apps/Scenarios-Read-Me/README-Logic-Apps-Overview.md

 # Serverless Logic App Demo

-The Logic App demo is designed to be delivered during the Logic App presenation.
 The demo is based off a real-world Logic App implementation, though the data has been changed.

 The following Logic App will upload a file that contains a list of characters from Marvel's database.
 The list is in a json document, with pipeline delimited text to define the characteristics the charcter.